zhanghan010429/health-management-system/README.md

 ### About database

- - Install the MySQL database, Create a new database health_mange, and import all the data（/server/health_app.sql）
+ - Install the MySQL database, Create a new database health_manage, and import all the data（/server/health_app.sql）
  - The default passwords of users in the basic_info table are 111111

 ### Target function